-Don't feed the animals Keep your distance and avoid feeding or petting the ponies and other forest animals.
-They have all the natural food they need on the Forest, by feeding them human foods, even fresh vegetables or fruit (like apples and pumpkins) it can make them really unwell, and it also encourages them to come too close to people and near roads.
+Don't feed the animals Keep your distance and do not feed or pet the ponies and other forest animals.
+They have all the natural food they need on the Forest, by feeding them human foods, even fresh vegetables or fruit can make them really unwell, and it also encourages them to come too close to people and near roads.
+It's a finable offence to feed or leave food out for New Forest ponies and donkeys and to touch or pet them.
+Failure to comply may result in a fixed penalty order of £100 which could increase up to £1,000.